Why Recovery Is Becoming More Important Than Performance

 Performance.

-How much can you accomplish in a day?
+How much can you accomplish in a single day.

 The underlying message was always the same: